Regesin/D-NGO/README.md

  > The NGOs are incentivized by tokens to keep submitting proof and perform valid transactions so that they can do more withdrawals and of larger amounts.

- > The Moderator are incentivized by tokens for validating the NGOs
+ > The Moderator are incentivized by tokens for validating the NGOs.